ray2501/Tcl-Related-Link/README.md

 * [TclJACK](https://github.com/screwtop/TclJACK) - A Tcl extension for interacting with
 the JACK Audio Connection Kit library (jacklib)
 * [tclmidi](https://github.com/jdc8/tclmidi) - a package to work with Midi files
+* [flac.tcl](https://github.com/wader/flac.tcl) - Probably the slowest and most verbose FLAC decoder in the world (for learn more about FLAC)

 And volume control: